 “I love creating beautiful objects.
-As a wood worker for over thirty years, I have designed and built numerous pieces of furniture.
-Wood will always be a medium that I enjoy, but for the last several years I have been making silver jewelry.
-I enjoy translating the same flowing lines that I use in furniture making to the much smaller scale of wearable art.
+As a wood worker for over 30 years, I have designed and built numerous pieces of furniture.
+Wood will always be a medium that I enjoy, but for the last six years I have been making silver, gold and gemstone jewelry.
+I enjoy translating the same flowing lines that I use in furniture-making to the much smaller scale of wearable art.

 Studio number 1